-- OA: The American College of Rheumatology (ACR) conditionally recommends the use of oral NSAIDs as a class for the treatment of hand, hip, and knee OA.
-Within the NSAID class, no specific agents were identified as being more or less effective or safe as compared to other members of the class.
-Additional pharmacologic recommendations included acetaminophen, topical NSAIDs, and tramadol (Hochberg et al 2012). - A conditional recommendation was defined as one based on absence of high-quality evidence and/or evidence of only a small gradient of difference between desirable and undesirable effects of treatment. - o For patients ≥ 75 years of age, an additional conditional recommendation was made for the use of topical rather than oral NSAIDs for treatment of hand OA.
-For patients < 75 years old, the technical expert panel expressed no preference for topical rather than oral NSAIDs. - Primary dysmenorrhea: Based upon a Cochrane review of 73 randomized controlled trials, the American Academy of Family Physician recommends oral NSAIDs as first-line treatment for primary dysmenorrhea.
+- Primary dysmenorrhea: Based upon a Cochrane review of 73 randomized controlled trials, the American Academy of Family Physicians recommends oral NSAIDs as first-line treatment for primary dysmenorrhea.
 Specifically, guidelines support the use of celecoxib, ibuprofen, mefenamic acid, and naproxen.
-Choice of NSAID should be based on individual patient characteristics as no NSAID has been shown to be more effective than any other (Osayande et al 2014). - Treatment initiation is recommended 1 to 2 days before expected onset of menses, with treatment duration of 2 to 3 days. - AS: A joint guideline by the ACR, Spondylitis Association of America, and the Spondyloarthritis Research and Treatment Network strongly recommends treatment of active AS with oral NSAIDs.
+Choice of NSAID should be based on individual patient characteristics as no NSAID has been shown to be more effective than any other.
+Treatment initiation is recommended 1 to 2 days before expected onset of menses, with treatment duration of 2 to 3 days (Osavande et al 2014).
+Additionally, the American College of Obstetricians and Gynecologists also recommends that NSAIDs should be a first line treatment for management of primary dysmenorrhea in adolescents (ACOG 2018). - AS: A joint guideline by the ACR, Spondylitis Association of America, and the Spondyloarthritis Research and Treatment Network strongly recommends treatment of active AS with oral NSAIDs.
 Additionally, a conditional recommendation was provided for continuous treatment with NSAIDs over on-demand treatment.
 As no formal comparative effectiveness studies of NSAIDs were available, the guideline recommended against designating any particular NSAID as the preferred treatment option.
-Instead, choice of NSAID should be determined by each patient's history, risk factors, and comorbidities (Ward et al 2016). - JIA: ACR recommendations for JIA include initiation of NSAID monotherapy in patients without prior treatment for a maximum of 1 month.
+Instead, choice of NSAID should be determined by each patient's history, risk factors, and comorbidities (Ward et al 2016, Ward et al 2019). - JIA: ACR recommendations for JIA include initiation of NSAID monotherapy in patients without prior treatment for a maximum of 1 month.
 The guideline specifically states that continuation of NSAID monotherapy for longer than 2 months in patients with continued disease activity is inappropriate.
-Both recommendations were based on expert opinion (Ringold et al 2013). - Acute migraine: The American Headache Society guidelines for acute treatment of migraine include various degrees of recommendations for use of oral NSAIDs depending on the specific agent.
+Both recommendations were based on expert opinion (Ringold et al 2013).
+Updated recommendations for certain populations with JIA are available and recommendations for NSAIDs are specific to each population (Ringold et al 2019): - Updated recommendations for patients with JIA and polyarthritis include a conditional recommendation for adjunct therapy with NSAIDs, largely for symptom management, particularly during initiation or escalation of therapy with DMARDs or biologics.
+Initial therapy with a DMARD is strongly recommended over NSAID monotherapy. - For those with active sacroiliitis, treatment with a NSAID is strongly recommended for initial therapy, with addition of a TNF inhibitor for those with active disease despite NSAID treatment.
+Patients with active enthesitis should also be offered NSAID therapy initially, with TNF inhibitors, methotrexate, and sulfasalazine as add-on options for those without an adequate response. - Acute migraine: The American Headache Society guidelines for acute treatment of migraine include various degrees of recommendations for use of oral NSAIDs depending on the specific agent.
 Aspirin, diclofenac, ibuprofen, and naproxen are recommended as having established efficacy.
-Additional NSAIDs including flurbiprofen and ketoprofen are recommended as probably effective, while celecoxib was deemed to have conflicting or inadequate evidence to support or refute use (Marmura et al 2015). - Gout: Oral NSAIDs are recommended by the ACR as an appropriate first-line treatment option for acute gout, either as monotherapy or in combination with systemic corticosteroids and/or oral colchicine.
-However, the task force did not recommend any specific NSAID over the others (Khanna et al 2012). - The ACR also supports use of low-dose NSAID therapy as an appropriate first-line method of prophylaxis for acute gout attacks. - No consensus was reached on the use of intramuscular ketorolac or topical NSAIDs for the treatment of acute gout.
+Additional NSAIDs including flurbiprofen and ketoprofen are recommended as probably effective, while celecoxib was deemed to have conflicting or inadequate evidence to support or refute use (Marmura et al 2015).
+For children and adolescents with migraine, ibuprofen (oral solution, 7.5 to 10 mg/kg), acetaminophen, and triptans (primarily adolescents) have supportive evidence for use in acute migraine to relieve pain (Oskoui et al 2019). - Gout: Oral NSAIDs are recommended both by the ACR and the American College of Physicians as an appropriate treatment option for acute gout, though the ACP guidance recommends corticosteroids over NSAIDs in patients without contraindications due to their more favorable adverse effect profile.
+Neither guideline found clinically important differences between NSAIDs and did not recommend any specific NSAID over the others (Khanna et al 2012, Qaseem et al 2017). - The ACR also supports use of low-dose NSAID therapy as an appropriate first-line method of prophylaxis for acute gout attacks. - No consensus was reached on the use of intramuscular ketorolac or topical NSAIDs for the treatment of acute gout.